-Under West Virginia Code 15-2-24(d), law enforcement agencies will supply upon request, a person’s criminal and arrest records to any private citizen.
-The state keeps a central repository of all criminal records for the state and all forms of law enforcement feed into them with daily records.
+Under WV Code 15-2-24(d), law enforcement agencies will supply upon request, a person’s criminal records and arrest records to any private citizen.
+The state keeps a central repository of all state criminal records for the state and all forms of law enforcement feed into them with daily records.
 All arrest record requests are processed via fingerprints.
 A requestor may need a consent form before obtaining a copy of someone’s arrest records.
 They can call the state for more information on how to obtain criminal background checks and arrest records.

 |Black or African American||18%|

 |Offenders w/ reported race||3,562|

 |Black or African American||11%|